What is Chemical Earthing and Why Is It Important?

 Chemical earthing operates on a straightforward principle that is very effective.

 A short circuit or lightning strike creates a fault condition in an electrical system, which generates excess electrical current that requires a safe route or path to enter the ground.
-Failure to provide a means for safely grounding the current will result in extensive damage to devices and may result in serious hazards or injuries, including electrical shock and fire.
+If a means of safely grounding the current is not provided, it could cause extensive damage to devices and could also lead to serious hazards or injuries, such as electric shock or fire.

 Chemical earthing provides a low-resistance path through the electrode and conductive compounds.
-The conductive chemicals that surround the electrode create a consistent soil conductivity to ensure the fault current can safely enter the ground.
+The conductive compounds that surround the electrode ensure a constant conductivity of the soil so that the fault current safely enters the ground.

 Components of a Chemical Earthing System